Pokemon Just Dropped Team Rocket's Best Reunion Yet

 Happiness in one image ❤️#Anipoke pic.twitter.com/56VhPHIC3K

-Luckily for Liko and Roy, the new stars of the Pokemon anime, they won't be alone if they should be squaring off with Team Rocket as it was revealed that they'll have allies in Friede and his preferred Pokemon, Captain Pikachu.
-With the two new trainers sporting two mysterious artifacts, Pokemon is looking to venture into unexplored territory following Ash Ketchum's twenty-plus-year career.
+Luckily for Liko and Roy, the new stars of the Pokemon Scarlet and Violet anime, they won't be alone if they should be squaring off with Team Rocket.
+Not long ago, it was revealed the characters will have allies in Friede and his preferred Pokemon, Captain Pikachu.
+With the two new trainers sporting two mysterious artifacts, the Pokemon anime is looking to venture into unexplored territory following Ash Ketchum's twenty-plus-year career.
 Team Rocket has been around for just as long as Ash so their departure would mark just as big of a shift in the Pokemon anime.

 What has been your favorite reunion in Pokemon's latest anime season?
 Do you think Team Rocket will return to threaten Liko and Roy?
 Feel free to let us know in the comments or hit me up directly on Twitter @EVComedy to talk all things comics, anime, and the world of Pokemon.